-- (a) The company, together with certain other related parties forming part of Mizzi Organisation, is jointly and severally liable in respect of guarantees given to secure the banking facilities of various related parties forming part of Mizzi Organisation up to a limit of €86,412,000 (2021: €103,649,000) together with interest and charges thereon.
-These guarantees are supported by general hypothecary guarantees by the company on its assets for the amount of €24,482,000 (2021: €24,482,000). - (b) During the preceding financial year, a garnishee order was issued against the company for an amount of €1 million on a dispute with a third party, relating to importation rights of certain products.
+- (a) The company, together with certain other related parties forming part of Mizzi Organisation, is jointly and severally liable in respect of guarantees given to secure the banking facilities of various related parties forming part of Mizzi Organisation up to a limit of €72,448,000 (2022: €86,412,000) together with interest and charges thereon.
+These guarantees are supported by general hypothecary guarantees by the company on its assets for the amount of €24,482,000 (2022: €24,482,000). - (b) In 2021, a garnishee order was issued against the company for an amount of €1 million on a dispute with a third party, relating to importation rights of certain products.
 Until the date of authorisation for issue of these financial statements, the matter is still deemed to be in its early stages.
 The company, after having sought legal advice, vigorously believes that there is no valid claim and has accordingly filed its defence reply in court, in this respect.
 Hence, a material outflow is not deemed probable and no provision has been recognised.
 Certain information about the claim is not being disclosed on the grounds that such disclosure would seriously prejudice the outcome of the litigation, in line with the guidance within IAS 37 in this respect.